DaoyuanLi2816/Llama3-8B_Emotion_Text_Classification_LoRA/README.md

 ## Contact

-For any questions or issues, please feel free to contact us.
+For any questions or issues, please contact Daoyuan Li at lidaoyuan2816@gmail.com.